Russell's sense of the word 'grammar'

 I could revise my Introduction to read this way:

 By 'logic of language' I mean: a way of distinguishing between sense and nonsense in language.
 In Wittgenstein's case this was a method for making an objective distinction by means of what he called "grammar".

 Indeed, I might have titled these pages "Wittgenstein's Grammar of Language" [-- although both 'logic' and 'grammar' have broader, and in many cases, far different, meanings than intended here --] were it not that the "logic of language", not necessarily or only Wittgenstein's logic of language, is what really interests me.

-First I made the revision directly above to my Preface, but then I changed that to:
+First I made the revision directly above to my Introduction, but then I changed that to:

 By a 'logic of language' I mean: a method for making an objective distinction between sense and nonsense.
 (If a distinction is not objective, there is no point calling it 'logic'.)
 Wittgenstein's method was to identify logic with what he called "grammar".

 But I should not have made that change, for two reasons.
 First, it narrows ["defines" in the Greek sense of 'define' of 'setting limits to'] the area of my interest too much: I want to consider all ways in which distinctions may be made between sense and nonsense.
 And second, because: Why must "logic" be objective?
 The double-quotes here allude to the oldest, most general definition of 'logic'.
 Insisting that logic be objective is another instance of kidnapping the Greek logos.
 Is everything we call a reason objective; is every distinction we make objective?
 [That question asks for definitions of 'objective' and 'a reason'.]
 On the other hand, perhaps I should only have added and extra clause to my revision: